macleanj/jenkins-builder/clojure/README.md

 [leiningen]: https://leiningen.org/

 ### Build
 The build of the image itself is realized by Jenkins.
 Only the compiled application/service will be added to the registry.
-The helper is not supposed to be promoted to production deployments.
+The helper is not supposed to be promoted to production deployments as such.

 ### Usage
-The helper can be used calling ```h_clojure``` the k8 agent.
-The helper-name corresponds to the file name in the k8sagent library found in directory
+The helper can be used calling the ```h_clojure``` the k8 agent.
+This can be configured by specifying the name at ```environments.<env>.agent.name```.
+Example:
 ```
-agent {
-    kubernetes(k8sagent(name: 'base+s_<builder_size>+h_clujure', label: 'jnlp', cloud: 'kubernetes'))
-  }
+environments.generic.agent.name: 's_helper+h_clojure'
 ```